WizUI/WuiDom/README.md

 In the above example, we see how we might create a new WuiDom object on a page called examplePage.
 Please note that the page does not always need to be loaded when creating a new WuiDom element.
-If you have a sub-component, it is better to pass in a a WuiDom element.
+If you have a sub-component, it is better to pass in a WuiDom element.
 After that we create a new WuiDom element by calling the constructor.

 The constructor for WuiDom should not need to be called in most cases, as it is already done